Toton: Schools

-In 2019, Chetwynd Primary Academy achieved an outstanding Ofsted report.

 Sport

 Toton has its own cricket team and various football teams, including Toton Tigers, Toton Tornadoes and Toton United; most teams train at the local cricket ground of Beeston and Toton Sycamore Cricket Club or Manor Farm open space.
 Toton also has a bowling green, at which Toton Bowls Club are based, along with tennis courts and outdoor play areas.